Skip to content

 The Bridgewater Monument has been a striking feature at Ashridge Estate since it was built in 1832 to commemorate the Third Duke of Bridgewater and his contribution to the development of canals in Britain.

-The Grade II* listed column is in need of internal and external repairs to ensure its future and so visitors can continue to take in the spectacular views from the top of the 32m platform.
+In November 2024, essential conservation work was completed to ensure the future of the Grade II* listed column and so visitors can continue to take in the spectacular views from the top of the 32m platform.
+You can read more about the conservation work here.

 Illustration of Monument Drive today